grondinaucsd/grondinaucsd.github.io/content/courses/sustainability.md

     - /uploads/7/0/2/0/70200055/t3f.pdf
 tags: ["time series","data analysis"]
 author: "Giacomo Rondina"
-description: "This upper-level undergraduate course covers the basic of time-series analysis with applications to macroeconomics."
+description: "This graduate-level course is an introduction to the macroeconomic theory of sustainability."
-summary: "This upper-level undergraduate course covers the basic of time-series analysis with applications to macroeconomics."
+summary: "This graduate-level course is an introduction to the macroeconomic theory of sustainability."
 cover:
     image: "/c3.png"
     alt: "Phase diagram depicting a saddle path"